A class of knots with simple $SU(2)$ representations: Strongly invertible knots

 We obtain the torus knot $T(p,q)$ by drawing a straight line in the plane $\R^2$, starting at $(0,0)$, and passing through $(q,p)$.
 It is now an elementary arithmetic exercise to check that it only passes through one other fixed point of the involution $\sigma$, using that $p$ and $q$ are coprime. \end{proof}

 \begin{definition} We denote by $\tau(K)$ the tangle

 obtained from the strongly invertible knot $K$ with involution $\sigma$ around the axis $A$. \end{definition}

-The figures \ref{quotient} and \ref{quotient_isotopic} below are all pictures of the tangle $\tau(T(3,4))$.
-In all figures the region shaded in light red indicates the quotient of the tubular neighbourhood $N(T(3,4))$, a 3-ball and trivial tangle, and the tangle $\tau(K)$ is the complement.
-The first picture of figure \ref{quotient_isotopic} is obtained from figure \ref{quotient} by an isotopy of $S^3$ which maps a standard torus around which $T(3,4)$ is winding to the `pillowcase' where the four fixed points are indicated by corners.
+The Figures \ref{quotient} and \ref{quotient_isotopic} below are both pictures of the tangle $\tau(T(3,4))$.
+In both pictures the region shaded in light red indicates the quotient of the tubular neighborhood $N(T(3,4))$, a 3-ball and trivial tangle, and the tangle $\tau(K)$ is the complement.
+Figure \ref{quotient_isotopic} is obtained from Figure \ref{quotient} by an isotopy of $S^3$ which maps a standard torus around which $T(3,4)$ is winding, modulo the involution, to the `pillowcase' where the four fixed points are indicated by corners.
 From these pillowcase pictures it is straightforward how to draw tangles for other torus knots.

 By a longitude of a knot $K$ we understand a curve parallel to $K$ in its complement which is homologically trivial, or, equivalently, which has linking number $0$ with the knot.
-By a meridional disk of $K$ we understand a properly embedded disk in a tubular neighbourhood of $K$ which has one transversal self-intersection point with $K$.
+By a meridional disk of $K$ we understand a properly embedded disk in a tubular neighborhood of $K$ which has one transversal self-intersection point with $K$.
 A meridian is the boundary of such a disk.

-We orient oriented manifolds with boundary by the `outward normal first' convention.
+We orient boundaries of oriented manifolds with boundary by the `outward normal first' convention.
 We choose an orientation of the knot $K$.
 This determines an orientation of a longitude.
 It also determines an orientation of a meridian: There is an orientation on the meridional disk such that the intersection of the disk with the knot is positive.
 This orientation of the disk induces an orientation on the meridian.
 We give $S^1$ the natural counterclockwise orientation, and we orient products canonically. \\